Logahoric Higgs Torsors for a Complex Reductive Group

-In this same line of an approach, O. Biquard, O. Garc\'{i}a-Prada and I. Mundet i Riera \cite{BGM} defined a notion of weight for parabolic principal $G$-bundles and proved a correspondence in the case of a real reductive group (also including the complex group cases) by using a Donaldson functional and the existence of harmonic reductions in this setting.
+In this same line of an approach, Biquard, Garc\'{i}a-Prada and Mundet i Riera \cite{BGM} defined a notion of weight for parabolic principal $G$-bundles and proved a correspondence in the case of a real reductive group (also including the complex group cases) by using a Donaldson functional and the existence of harmonic reductions in this setting.
 The notion of weight in \cite{BGM} involves a choice, for each point in the reduced effective divisor $D \subset X$, of an element in a Weyl alcove $\mathcal{A}$ of the Lie algebra of a fixed maximal torus in a fixed maximal compact subgroup of a non-compact reductive Lie group, with the closure of $\mathcal{A}$ containing 0.
 The authors allow these elements to lie in a wall of the Weyl alcove, in order to establish the correspondence with parabolic $G$-connections having arbitrary fixed holonomy around the points in $D$.
 The side-effect of this explicit approach is that under this definition for a parabolic principal $G$-bundle, to a connection corresponds not a single holomorphic bundle, but rather a class of holomorphic bundles equivalent under gauge transformations with meromorphic singularities.

-This defect started to become clear through the work of P. Boalch, who first defined in \cite{Bo} the notion of weight from the point of view of \emph{parahoric torsors} instead.
-Parahoric torsors were introduced by G. Pappas and M. Rapoport in \cite{PR1}, and locally these are described as parahoric subgroups of a formal loop group in the sense of F. Bruhat and J. Tits \cite{BT1, BT2}.
-Several conjectures concerning the moduli space of parahoric torsors were made by G. Pappas and M. Rapoport in \cite{PR2}, most of which have been verified by J. Heinloth in \cite{He}, thus generalizing corresponding results by V. Drinfeld and C. Simpson \cite{DS} for the moduli stack of principal bundles on a smooth projective curve over an arbitrary field.
-Then, a weight for a parahoric torsor is a point of the corresponding Bruhat-Tits building in the facet corresponding to the parahoric subgroup of a formal loop group (Definition 1, p.
+This defect started to become clear through the work of Boalch, who first defined in \cite{Bo} the notion of weight from the point of view of \emph{parahoric torsors} instead.
+Parahoric torsors were introduced by Pappas and Rapoport in \cite{PR1}, and locally these are described as parahoric subgroups of a formal loop group in the sense of Bruhat and Tits \cite{BT1, BT2}.
+Several conjectures concerning the moduli space of parahoric torsors were made by Pappas and Rapoport in \cite{PR2}, most of which have been verified by Heinloth in \cite{He}, thus generalizing corresponding results by Drinfeld and Simpson \cite{DS} for the moduli stack of principal bundles on a smooth projective curve over an arbitrary field.
+Then, a weight for a parahoric torsor is a point of the corresponding Bruhat--Tits building in the facet corresponding to the parahoric subgroup of a formal loop group (Definition 1, p.
 46 in \cite{Bo}).